prestontai/Snake-Genetic-Algorithm/README.md

 A snake game that uses a genetic algorithm.

-Has a neural network of 6 input nodes, 3 hidden layer nodes
+Has 6 Input Nodes and 2 Hidden Layers